holoviz-topics/examples/doc/contributing.md

 This command copies the notebooks in `./doc/gallery/<projectname>` along with other files needed to build the docs (thumbnails, archive, assets, etc.), and builds the docs with Sphinx.

-3. Open the built site:
+3. Open the built site on your web browser via: `/builtdocs/index.html`
-      ```bash
-      open ./builtdocs/index.html
-      ```
-This will open the project in your web browser where you can view it the way it will eventually look in the deployed website.

 4. Clean up this process by running `doit clean doc_one` and then commit the notebook(s) **without output.**